McKlay/research-starter-handbook/docs/chapter3.md

 - Contribute to your community, institution, or country
 - Offer new insight, data, or tooling—even if small

+Relevance gives your work purpose.
+Ask yourself: Who benefits from this research?
+Is there a community, organization, or group that would use your results?
+Sometimes, relevance means addressing a local issue or improving a process in your university.
+Other times, it’s about contributing to a global conversation.
+Even incremental improvements matter—don’t underestimate the value of small but meaningful contributions.

 **Examples**:
 - Improving access to legal aid using AI (social relevance)
 - Optimizing model accuracy for local dialects (regional contribution)
 - Analyzing outdated government systems (policy impact)

+Try to connect your topic to current events, policy debates, or industry needs.
+Read recent papers and news articles to see what problems are being discussed.
+This will help you frame your work in a way that resonates with others and increases its impact.

 ---